-- From 2001-2013, Montana’s employment increased by 14% while total real personal income increased by more than a third.
-Compared to the U.S., Montana’s real per capita income grew nearly three times as fast.
+- Overall, Montana’s economy is performing well.
+From 2001-2015, Montana’s employment increased by 20% while total real personal income increased by nearly half.
+Compared to the U.S., Montana’s real per capita income grew more than twice as fast.

 - As Montana’s economy diversifies, state assets–such as quality education and federal public lands–are increasingly important to attracting businesses and people crucial to the state’s economic future.

-- The top five fastest growing Montana counties during 2003-2012 benefited from nearby public lands and a diversity of growing economic sectors.
+- The top five fastest growing Montana counties during 2000-2015 are responsible for more than 75% of Montana’s job growth and benefit from nearby public lands and a diversity of growing economic sectors.

-A public presentation of this report in Bozeman was sponsored by Business for Montana’s Outdoors as part of the Haymakers Summit to share the new research and facilitate discussions among some of Montana’s leading businesses.
-The Summit featured panel discussion from various Montana businesses including high tech firms, health care organizations, and realtors.
+This report was sponsored by Business for Montana’s Outdoors as part of an effort to share new research and facilitate discussions among some of Montana’s leading businesses.

 Montana Is Growing and Outperforming Rest of the Nation

 From 2000-2015, Montana’s employment increased substantially while total real personal income increased by nearly half.
 Compared to the U.S., Montana’s real per capita income grew more than twice times as fast.

 This growth is driven by an increase in higher quality jobs, and the rapid increase of investment and retirement income in the state.
 Public lands are helping to diversity Montana’s economy and fuel industries like outdoor recreation, and professional and technical services.

 The western half of the state has grown the fastest, led by Gallatin, Lewis and Clark, Flathead, Missoula, and Yellowstone counties.
 These five counties were responsible for more than three-quarters of job growth from 2000 to 2015.

 Since the start of the 21st Century, Montana’s employment, personal income, and per capita income growth all have significantly outpaced the United States.